Download PDF

 The concept of the impairment test relates primarily to the principle of individual valuation.

 Due to existing compound effects and thus non-independent cash flows, the recoverable amount for the Uzin Utz Group is determined on the basis of cash-generating units.
 The cash-generating units generally represent the legal units of the consolidated financial statements.
 At the Uzin Utz Group, the recoverable amount corresponds to the value in use, which is determined using the discounted cash flow method.
 The basis for determining future cash flows is the data from the detailed corporate planning for each individual cash-generating unit.
-This corporate planning relates to the financial years 2024 to 2028.
-Following this five-year planning period, a change is made to a perpetual annuity.
+This corporate planning relates to the financial years 2025 to 2029.
+After this five-year planning period, a transition to perpetuity takes place.

-The projections - regarding market potential and purchasing behavior - are updated taking into account the previous course of business and expected future developments.
+The forecasts - regarding market potential and purchasing behavior - are extrapolated taking into account previous business performance and expected future developments.

-For the past financial year, the Uzin Utz Group carried out impairment tests in accordance with IAS 36 on the basis of the value in use of cash-generating units as of September 30, 2023 for goodwill.
-Using the parameters as at the reporting date of September 30, 2023, the cash-generating units have risk-equivalent capitalization rates of between 9.9 % (December 31, 2022: 9.2 %) and 14.7 % (December 31, 2022: 12.1 %).
-The capitalization interest rate assumes growth of 1.0 %.
-The basis for calculating the capitalization interest rates is a beta factor of 0.9
+For the past financial year, the Uzin Utz Group carried out impairment tests in accordance with IAS 36 on the basis of the value in use of cash-generating units as of September 30, 2024 for goodwill.
+Using the parameters as at the reporting date of 30 September 2024, the cash-generating units have risk-equivalent capitalization rates of between 9.8% (9.9) and 14.6% (14.7).
+The capitalization interest rate assumes growth of 1.0%.
+The basis for calculating the capitalization interest rates is a beta factor of 1.0 (0.9).
+These are pre-tax interest rates.
+The previous year's figures were also reported as at September 30, 2023, as no triggering events in accordance with IAS 36.9 occurred in 2023.
+In the case of cash-generating units for which the impairment test leads to an impairment requirement, an update is carried out as at December 31, 2024.
+For the 2024 reporting year, this related exclusively to Sifloor AG (see section 10 "Intangible assets" > Goodwill).
+There were no triggering events for the other cash-generating units in 2024, which is why there was no update as at December 31, 2024.

 Investment Properties

-According to IAS 40.5, investment property is property held to earn rentals or for capital appreciation.
-Such property is initially recognized at cost, including transaction costs.
+According to IAS 40.5, investment property is property held to generate income from rental income and / or capital appreciation.
+These properties are initially recognized at acquisition or production cost, including transaction costs.
 Subsequent measurement in the Uzin Utz Group is based on the fair value model.
 If there are significant changes in fair value, the resulting gains and losses are recognized in profit or loss.

-Investment property is derecognized upon disposal or when the property is permanently withdrawn from use.
+An investment property is derecognized upon disposal or when the property is no longer to be used permanently.
 If no further economic benefit is expected from a future disposal, the property is also derecognized.
 Gains and losses resulting from the derecognition of an investment property are recognized as income or expense in the income statement.

 Financial instruments